1010todd/Galactic-War/README.md

 To find the galaxy, head up to the system north of Ka'ch'chrai(The capital) in the Wanderer space, the wormhole will be in between Sko'karak and Pug Iyik

+### Known Issues
+Galaxy image not appearing.
+To fix this, turn on "reduce large graphic" option in the setting and restart the game.

 ## Download
 To download the lastest (development) version, press the green [code] button and download as zip from this repository.